1.0 Introduction

 Anyway: my snarky comments about audiophiles aside, you pick whatever flavour of FLAC you feel happiest with: Semplice can handle all three output formats with equal ease.
 But for me, I'm sticking to the standard FLAC output, so I press [Spacebar] when that option is highlighted and an asterisk appears next to it, to indicate it's been selected.
 I then press [OK].
 A short message appears saying to 'press any key to start' ...and when I do press a key, this happens:

-First, you get a little message to say that the ISO is being split.
+First, you get a little message in yellow at the bottom of the screen to say that the ISO is being split.
 Were you to visit the rip folder in your file manager as this is going on, you'd see something like this:

 You'll see in this screenshot that the ISO file is still there, all 2.8GB of it... but it's now accompanied by a bunch of WAV files.
 These are lossless per-track files that are being extracted out of the ISO.
 That process can take quite a while, so be patient.
 When it's complete, the Semplice program display will change to this:

-...which tells you that the WAVS are being converted into whatever flavour of output FLAC you previously selected (in my case, standard ones).
+...which again tells you in yellow, at the bottom of the screen, that the WAVS are being converted into whatever flavour of output FLAC you previously selected (in my case, standard ones).
 That can also take a minute or more to complete, but once it has you'd see this back in the original rip folder:

 Anyway: at this point, you now have FLACs produced from an SACD, playable by pretty much any and every music-playing software in existence!
 Of course, those FLACs won't have any meaningful metadata within them, so the next step into getting these new FLACs into a catalogue-able and listen-able state is to tag them up with the best metadata you can muster: but that's something I'll cover in the tagging section of this manual.